-The Unit's approach to developing a philosophy of classroom management and discipline includes exposing candidates to a variety of theories and then encouraging them to develop a plan that is consistent with a Christian worldview, affirms the value of the individual student, helps the student to develop self-discipline, and provides the necessary structure to create a safe classroom in which each student feels secure enough to engage in study.
-The knowledge base of the Unit is drawn from multiple theorists in the belief that teacher candidates will benefit from a broad spectrum of theories and because the teacher candidates of the program come from a broad geographic area and will, in many cases, return to their home states.
+The EPP Unit's approach to developing a philosophy of classroom management and discipline includes exposing candidates to a variety of theories and then encouraging them to develop a plan that is consistent with a Christian world view, affirms the value of the individual student, helps the student to develop self-discipline, and provides the necessary structure to create a safe classroom in which each student feels secure enough to engage in study and activities.
+The knowledge base of the EPP Unit is drawn from multiple theorists in the belief that teacher candidates will benefit from a broad spectrum of theories and because the teacher candidates of the program come from a broad geographic area and will, in many cases, return to their home states.

-In summary, the Unit's program emphasizes developmental theory (T of TOWER) along with a strong exposure to the participatory components of constructivism (O of TOWER).
+In summary, the EPP Unit's program emphasizes developmental theory (T of TOWER) along with a strong exposure to the participatory components of constructivism (O of TOWER).
 All theories and practices are provided in the context of a foundation in content (E of TOWER) and reflective practices (R of TOWER) with a Christian perspective (W of TOWER).

-Unit Objectives: Purposes and Outcomes
+EPP Unit Objectives: Purposes and Outcomes

-Unit Competencies - The Unit is committed to producing quality candidates who meet or exceed the institutional, state, national, and professional organization standards.
-In particular, the Unit concentrates on preparing candidates to satisfy the 15 Oklahoma General Competencies for Licensure and Certification (which are based upon national competency standards) as well as the subject area competencies set out by the Oklahoma Commission for Teacher Preparation.
-OKWU's Teacher Candidate Competencies incorporate Oklahoma's General Competencies plus two of OKWU's own for a total of 17 competencies Therefore, OKWU's Teacher Candidate Competencies match state and national standards.
+EPP Unit Competencies - The EPP Unit is committed to producing quality candidates who meet or exceed the institutional, state, national, and professional organization standards.
+In particular, the EPP Unit concentrates on preparing candidates to satisfy the 10 Oklahoma General Competencies for Licensure and Certification (which are based upon national competency standards) as well as the subject area competencies set out by the Oklahoma Commission for Teacher Preparation.
+OKWU's Teacher Candidate Competencies incorporate Oklahoma's General Competencies plus one of OKWU's own for a total of 11 competencies Therefore, OKWU's Teacher Candidate Competencies match state and national standards.

-When a teacher candidate has completed the Teacher Education Program, the candidate will have demonstrated the following knowledge, skills, and dispositions through University courses and on-site clinical experiences:
+When a teacher candidate has completed the teacher education program, the candidate will have demonstrated the following knowledge, skills, and dispositions through University courses and on-site clinical experiences.